In 2013 the council worked with local communities, through a series of workshops, to agree on a vision for the area:

-The council is also working with designers, We Made That, to identify interventions to strengthen the attractiveness and character of the Village area.
-You can read more about the Beddington Village Enhancement Project [PDF].
+The council has prepared a draft Character Appraisal for Beddington Village Conservation Area.
+It is also working with designers, We Made That, to identify interventions to strengthen the attractiveness and character of the Village area.
+You can view the current draft proposal for the Beddington Village Enhancement Project here.

 Beddington Park and The Grange Heritage Lottery Fund Project